hujhax/austin-improv-wiki/Dusk.md

 ## History
 The show had two mainstage runs at [[Salvage Vanguard Theater]], which the cast and crew refer to as "seasons".
 Season 1 was Fridays and Saturdays from 10/23/09 to 11/21/09.
 Season 2 was Fridays and Saturdays from 10/22/10 to 11/20/10.
 They also did three festival appearances: the Chicago Improv Festival from 4/23/10-4/24/10; New York City at the Tank Theater on 7/9/10; and Atlanta in 2011.
 They ran fundraiser shows for the Chicago trip on 4/9/10 and 4/16/10 and for the New York trip on 6/25/10 and 7/2/10 (the fundraiser shows were held at [[Salvage Vanguard Theater]]).

-The marketing tagline for the 2009 run was "True love waits... forever."
+The marketing tagline for the season 1 was "True love waits... forever."

-The marketing tagline for the 2010 run was "Forever is for serious."
+The marketing tagline for the season 2 was "Forever is for serious."

 ## Cast and Crew
-### 2010 Run
+### Season 1 (2009)
 #### Cast
 * [[Andreas Fabis]]
 * [[Audrey Rachel Sansom]]